 -

-DSPs are commonly called support staff, direct care workers, personal care assistants, etc. The titles for these workers vary by the more than 10,000 provider organizations in home and community-based services for which they work.
-DSPs work in a variety of settings, including family homes, individual homes, small community group homes, vocational and day programs, care facilities, as well as other locations.
+Direct care professionals are commonly called support staff, personal care assistants, direct support professionals, employment support workers, etc. The titles for these professionals vary by the more than 10,000 provider organizations for which they work.

+These professionals work in a variety of settings, including family homes, individual homes, small community group homes, vocational and day programs, care facilities, as well as other locations.
 These professionals provide various services to support children and adults with disabilities or illness.
-While the exact duties vary with each position, a DSP typically is skilled at using many effective support strategies.
-Some DSPs assist with personal cares and activities of daily living, such as feeding, bathing, dressing, grooming, toileting and ambulation (walking from place to place independently) while others assist people at jobs, prepare meals, provide transportation, complete light housekeeping and administer medications and treatments.
-DSPs might also prevent and respond to challenging behaviors, collect data, carry out therapy recommendations, support people in using assistive technology and many other tasks.
+While the exact duties vary with each position, a direct care professional typically is skilled at using many effective support strategies.
+Some professionals assist with personal cares and activities of daily living, such as feeding, bathing, dressing, grooming, toileting and ambulation (walking from place to place independently) while others assist people at jobs, prepare meals, provide transportation, complete light housekeeping and administer medications and treatments.
+These professionals might also prevent and respond to challenging behaviors, collect data, carry out therapy recommendations, support people in using assistive technology and many other tasks.

-DSPs help people to increase their independence and be more included in community life.
+These professionals help people to increase their independence and be more included in community life.
 Their work requires creativity, flexibility, dedication, problem-solving skills and compassion.

 -

 In April 2017, the Olmstead Subcabinet told DHS and DEED to form a multiagency workgroup to develop recommendations for expanding, diversifying and improving Minnesota’s direct care and support workforce.
+This group has been known as the Direct Care Workforce Stakeholder Group and the Direct Care Workforce Shortage Cross Agency Steering Team.
+While the workgroup no longer has official duties for the Olmstead Implementation Office, many of the members continue to meet and work on some of the seven priorities the workgroup identified back in 2017 (listed below)..

 Workgroup representatives